Last Updated on October 18, 2023 by Bilingual Kidspot

 A multicultural family means having the ability to look past the cultural conflict and try to understand with respect.

-EIGHT Fun Facts about Multicultural Family:
+8 Fun Facts about Multicultural Families:

 1. We are confused by our multilingual channels sometimes and get languages mixed up.
 Portuguese speaking father ends up speaking Chinese.